View original document

 Demand for the purchase of

-government bonus is so great that the average interest rate has dropped
+government bonds is so great that the average interest rate has dropped

 by more than 25 percent since the administration took office.